agus1985/test_report/Readme.md

 ## OR
 ##### Use provided scripts

-> Note: `.vars.sh ` for setting envrionment variables
+> Note: `.vars.sh ` for setting envrionment variables, change with a valid personal token
 > Note: `test.sh ` for running test

 ##### Run